delatbabel/viewpages/README.md

 * More documentation.
 * Maybe a set of admin controllers to update / edit content in the database.
 Use an in-browser editor like [HTMLiveCode](https://github.com/matthias-schuetz/HTMLiveCode).
+* Have a longer look at the Engine classes to make sure I don't need to do anything else there.

 Useful recipe here: http://twig.sensiolabs.org/doc/recipes.html#using-a-database-to-store-templates